MaayanLab/clustergrammer-docs/docs/getting_started.rst

   Users can upload their data using the web app `homepage`_.
 Simply choose your file and upload to be redirected to your permanent and shareable visualization.

 Once you upload your data, the :ref:`clustergrammer_web` clusters your data and produces three views: a heatmap of your input matrix, a similarity matrix of your columns, and a similarity matrix of your rows.
-See screenshots below and `example visualization`_ for an example results page.
+See the screenshots below and the `example visualization`_ for an example results page.

 **Heatmap View**